Brazil's Gol shares jump on strong second-quarter outlook

-SAO PAULO Shares in Gol Linhas Aéreas Inteligentes (GOLL4.SA) jumped on Wednesday after Brazil's largest domestic airline reported higher-than-expected operating margins and profitability in the second quarter.
+SAO PAULO (Reuters) - Shares in Gol Linhas Aéreas Inteligentes (GOLL4.SA) jumped on Wednesday after Brazil's largest domestic airline reported higher-than-expected operating margins and profitability in the second quarter.

 In a securities filing, Gol said earnings before interest and taxes, a gauge of operating profit known as EBIT, came in between 1.5 percent and 2 percent of net revenue, an increase of around 1,000 basis points from the year before, boosted by stronger revenues and lower fuel costs.